-SOUNDING THE INNER TRUMPET
+SOUNDING OUR TRUMPET

-"[G-d told Moshe,] 'If you go to war...'"
+"When you go to wage war... sound short blasts...."
 (10:9)

 (G-d instructed Moshe to make two silver trumpets.
 Moshe was to use these trumpets to summon the people when he wanted to speak with them, as well as to signal that it was time to travel.
 In addition, the people were to blow the trumpets in times of battle and when offering up communal sacrifices on the festivals.)